Which of the following is not a product of glycolysis? | Channels for Pearson+

 1

-Understand the process of glycolysis: Glycolysis is a series of reactions that extract energy from glucose by splitting it into two three-carbon molecules called pyruvate.
+Understand the process of glycolysis: Glycolysis is a metabolic pathway that converts glucose into pyruvate, releasing energy and reducing equivalents in the form of ATP and NADH.

-Identify the main products of glycolysis: During glycolysis, glucose is converted into two molecules of pyruvate, and in the process, ATP and NADH are produced.
+Identify the products of glycolysis: The main products of glycolysis are ATP, pyruvate, and NADH.
+These are generated through a series of enzymatic reactions that occur in the cytoplasm of the cell.

-Recognize the role of ATP in glycolysis: ATP is generated through substrate-level phosphorylation, which is a direct transfer of a phosphate group to ADP, forming ATP.

-Understand the formation of NADH: NADH is produced when NAD+ is reduced by gaining electrons during the oxidation of glucose.

-Identify what is not produced: Carbon dioxide is not a product of glycolysis.
-It is produced in later stages of cellular respiration, such as the citric acid cycle.
+Recognize what is not produced in glycolysis: Carbon dioxide is not a product of glycolysis.
+It is typically produced during the citric acid cycle (Krebs cycle), which occurs after glycolysis in aerobic respiration.

+Consider the location and conditions of glycolysis: Glycolysis occurs in the cytoplasm and does not require oxygen, hence it does not produce carbon dioxide, which is a byproduct of aerobic processes.

 Watch next